Integrify/helm-charts/README.md

 - Helm (3.7+)

 ### Setting Up Kubernetes
 We currently provide charts for deployment to Minikube and Amazon Web Services Elastic Kubernetes Servive (EKS).
-READMEs for deployment on each chart can be found in their respective chart above. **_Please note: Minikube is designed to be a environment for testing Kubernetes applications including Integrify.
+READMEs for deployment on each chart can be found in their respective chart above. **_Please note: Minikube is designed to be an environment for testing Kubernetes applications including Integrify.
 We do not recommend, nor do we support, production installations of Integrify in Minikube._**